qdrant/landing_page/qdrant-landing/content/documentation/faq/qdrant-fundamentals.md

 ### Do you support downgrade?

 We does not support cluster downgrade.
-This applies to both cloud and core product.
+This applies to both cloud and core products.
+Deploying a newer version of Qdrant will automatically migrate your data to the newer storage format, which is not reversible.

 ### How do I avoid issues when updating to the latest version?